Who we are

 If you have provided anyone else's details on this form, please make sure that you have told them that you have given their information to us.
 We will use this information to assess your own entitlement to this service.
 We may contact them for further information to assist with this.
 If they want any more information on how we will use their data they can visit our website or email us .

 Who we may share information with

 Your information will be accessed by our staff who need to do so in order to provide the service described above.
 We are legally obliged to safeguard public funds so details will be checked internally for fraud prevention and verification purposes and may be shared with other public bodies for the same purpose.

-- Staff employed to administer Housing Benefit, Council Tax Support and Discretionary Housing Payment
+- Staff employed to administer Housing Benefit, Council Tax Reduction and Discretionary Housing Payment

 - Department for Work and Pensions (DWP)

 - An external company who are paid to administer Housing Benefit and Council Tax Reduction on behalf of the local authority (e.g. Civica on Demand)

 - External companies who deliver services to enable your Housing Benefit, Council Tax Reduction, Discretionary Housing Payment claim to be processed, for example by supplying an online claim form service

 - Sherriff Officer (of persons required to repay an overpayment)